gitploy-io/gitploy/docs/tasks/integration.md

 ### Step 2: Configure Permissions

 After creating App let’s move to the *OAuth & Permissions* page.
-In this section, we have to set up *the redirect URLs* and *Bot Token scopes*.
+On this page, we have to set up *the redirect URLs* and *Bot Token scopes*.
 Firstly, let’s add a new redirect URL with the `GITPLOY_SERVER_PROTO://GITPLOY_SERVER_HOST/slack/signin` format; secondly, add `chat:write` and `commands` scopes into the Bot Token scopes.

 Figure) Slack Bot Token Scopes